MayankAgrawal94/Virtual-Wallet/README.md

 # Virtual Wallet

-This project was generated with "Angular" for Client side development and "NodeJS" for REST API
+This project was generated with Angular v8 for Client side development and updated to NodeJS v18.17.1 for REST API

 ## Description
 Create new virtual wallet,